Coop-de-gra/Sandbox/Java/Codecademy Intro to Java.md

 #### double

-* same characteristics as ints, used for larger numbers
+* same characteristics as ints, used for decimals numbers
-* can holds decimals
-* 370 zeros compared to 10 zeros that ints can hold

 #### booleans